JeffJetton/atari-examples/bbones/bbones1.md

 > **Fun Fact:** Most VCS emulators can display video using at least the NTSC and PAL standards, and they'll usually give you a way to switch between them.
 Many will even attempt to figure out what standard the cartridge being run was written for and automatically switch to it for you.
 This example program is so basic, it will almost certainly throw off that sort of automatic detection.
 So you might see a message like "AUTO: FAILED", and it will default to one or the other.

 Anyway, I don’t know about you, but the high-level-language programmer part of me instinctively wants to put a color value into that background color register address in one step.
-I'm used to assignment statement looking something like this:
+I'm used to assignment statements looking something like this:

 ```Java
     System.bgColor = 255;